 - Force Majeure — Known as “Acts of God.”
 A Force Majeure clause is one that allows parties to waive the agreement under certain circumstances like hurricanes, floods, and earthquakes.

 - Limitations on damages — For contract disputes, this is a cap on the types of recoverable damages.

 - Jury trial waivers — This provision allows for the parties to have a dispute heard by a judge rather than a jury trial.

 If you need help with standard boilerplate provisions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.